 Automated security gate

-An automated security gate is a security control mechanism integrated into continuous integration and continuous delivery (CI/CD) pipelines that automatically enforces predetermined security policies and standards.
-It scrutinizes artifacts such as source code, configurations, container images, and third-party dependencies against defined criteria including vulnerability thresholds, compliance requirements, and coding best practices.
-When assessments fail to meet established standards, the gate halts the pipeline and flags issues for immediate remediation.
+An automated security gate is a security control embedded within CI/CD pipelines that enforces predetermined security policies and standards throughout the software development lifecycle.
+It automatically evaluates artifacts—such as source code, configurations, container images, and third-party dependencies—against defined criteria including vulnerability thresholds, compliance requirements, and coding best practices.
+When an artifact fails to meet the established standards, the gate halts the pipeline and flags the issues for immediate remediation, preventing insecure or non-compliant code from progressing to subsequent stages or production environments.